Introduction

 This is exactly the type of situation where you'd probably rather shoot yourself in the leg - because arrays don't resize.

 To add an element, we have to make a copy of the array into a new array, instantiate it with the new elements and assign the new array to our reference variable.
+This is a very inefficient way to add elements to an array.
+The same goes for removing elements.

-Arrays are a low-level construct and don't give us many features whereas Collections are made to combat that very problem and offer many features and great functionality.
+Arrays are a more low-level construct and don't give us many features whereas Collections are made to combat that very problem and offer many features and great functionality.

 Collections